wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 To explicitly terminate a WHIP session, the WHIP client MUST perform an HTTP DELETE request to the WHIP session URL returned in the Location header field of the initial HTTP POST.
 Upon receiving the HTTP DELETE request, the WHIP session will be removed and the resources freed on the media server, terminating the ICE and DTLS sessions.

-A media server terminating a session MUST follow the procedures in {{!RFC7675}} Section 5.2 for immediate revocation of consent.
+A media server terminating a session MUST follow the procedures in {{Section 5.2 of !RFC7675}}  for immediate revocation of consent.

 The WHIP endpoints MUST return an "405 Method Not Allowed" response for any HTTP request method different than OPTIONS and POST on the endpoint URL in order to reserve their usage for future versions of this protocol specification.